 - A critical edition of Joseph Addison’s dramatic works for Oxford University Press, which will include the first critical edition of Cato.

-I'm also beginning work on a new history of spectacle from the Restoration to the Romantic period.
-This study contends that the theatre – as a visual art, a site of spectatorship, and an idea or metaphor – was a primary means through which eighteenth-century culture negotiated and contested questions of visuality, most especially the always-vexed relationship between word and image.
+- A book about the history of spectacle from Shakespeare to the invention of the panorama in the 19th century.
+My contention is that the theatre – as a visual art, a site of spectatorship, and an idea or metaphor – was for centuries the primary means through which our culture negotiated the always-vexed relationship between words and images.

 At.
 St. Hugh’s, I teach British literature from 1660-1830 and also the Shakespeare paper.
 For the Faculty, I lecture on material from the late seventeenth century to the nineteenth century and also teach on the MSt in English 1700-1830.

 I supervise graduate students at both MSt and DPhil level, and would be pleased to hear from potential students who’d like to undertake research in any of my areas of interest.

 Current doctoral students